-Now that hot tubes, saunas, steam rooms and massages aren’t possible for most of the country, we thought it would be a great time to pass along some tips to keep your fascia healthy.
+Since hot tubs, saunas, steam rooms and messages aren’t accessible for everyone, we thought it would be a great time to pass along some tips to keep your fascia healthy.

-Have you ever had a loved one walk up behind and rub your traps and neck and exclaim how tight and stressed you feel?
+Have you ever had someone walk up behind you and rub your traps and neck, and exclaim how tight and stressed you feel?
 Stress causes fascia tissue to become tight and irritated.
 A lot can be written about stress mitigation but here are the basics:

 The human body is composed of 60% water.
 Fascia is a tough, stretchy band but if it is dehydrated, it becomes inflexible and gummy.
 Therefore, you become inflexible and prone to injury.
 The fascia should be supple and pliable, gliding and sliding over muscles.
 Drying it out gums up the connective tissues.
 When these tissues stick together the muscles cannot function properly, resulting in injury.

 Here is the part of hydration we don’t want to hear: you can’t let yourself become chronically dehydrated and then drink a few glasses of water say, “all better!”
 Sorry folks.
 According to studies, 75% of Americans are chronically dehydrated.
 The human body will “dry up” when we don’t hydrate properly.
-Sorry for the obvious statement.
-Think of the earth; the desert doesn’t take on a rainstorm and turn into a rain forest.
+Think of the earth; the desert doesn’t take on a rainstorm and turn into a rainforest.
 That’s just a flash flood passing right over the hard-dry earth.
 It takes days to hydrate properly.

 Don’t hydrate with sports drinks and electrolytes, although there is a place and time for that.
 If you are interested in electrolyte replenishment, do some research on sweat loss tests.
 However, consuming too much sodium can result in negative side effects.
 For purposes of everyday hydration, drink plain water.